Fix Network and internet connection problems in windows 10

-Once done restart your PC and check if this fixes the internet or network connection problems on windows 10.
+Once done restart your PC and check if this fixes the internet or network connection problems on Windows 10.

 Reinstall network adapter

-If Windows 10 PC says can’t connect to this network, Unidentified Network and No Network Access while attempting to establish a network connection, your network adapter is probably to blame.
-Uninstall the network adapter’s driver and allow Windows to reinstall it automatically probably the solution to fix the problem.
+If a Windows 10 PC says can’t connect to this network, Unidentified Network and No Network Access while attempting to establish a network connection, your network adapter is probably to blame.
+Uninstall the network adapter’s driver and allow Windows to reinstall it automatically is probably the solution to fix the problem.